Things to consider with a direct payment

 • You'll be financially assessed, and if you're required to contribute this will need to be paid into your direct payment account regularly to ensure that you have enough money to pay for the support you receive

-• Direct Payments give people the choice to supplement their personal budget to purchase support from a more expensive provider i.e. agency, personal assistant, day centre.
+• Direct payments give people the choice to supplement their personal budget to purchase support from a more expensive provider, ie an agency, a personal assistant or a day centre.
 This means meeting the cost difference from your own money.
-The difference would need to be added to the direct payment account to ensure adequate funds are available
+The difference would need to be added to the direct payment account to ensure that adequate funds are available

-• If you choose to purchase additional support or pay a higher rate and your financial circumstances change, meaning you are no longer able to afford it, Shropshire Council are not responsible for meeting the additional costs and alternative options would need to be explored.
-It is important to make sure any arrangement you make is sustainable
+• If you choose to purchase additional support or pay a higher rate and your financial circumstances change, meaning that you're no longer able to afford it, Shropshire Council is not responsible for meeting the additional costs, and alternative options would need to be explored.
+It's important to make sure that any arrangement you make is sustainable

 A Hand With Coins